 Madison reasoned the new Constitution would be able to help prevent “tyranny of the majority.”
-The new government would be a Republic with power shared between states and national government.
+The new government would be a republic with power shared between states and the national government.
 The varying levels of government, shared power, direct, and indirect elections would prove to be a buffer against such a threat.

 In addition, Madison predicted the republic of the United States would grow to be even larger.
 A large republic would thus have an even wider array of geographic, religious, social, and economic interests, making it even less likely for a true majority faction to dominate.